Danish royal palace 'surprised' by Trump cancelling trip

 Claus Oxfeldt, chairman of Denmark's main police union, told Danish media that authorities had been busy planning the third visit by a sitting U.S. president to the Scandinavian NATO member.
 "It has created great frustrations to have spent so much time preparing for a visit that is cancelled," Oxfeldt was quoted as saying.

-Ordinary Danes shook their heads at the news, with many calling Trump an immature person who was "living on another planet."
+Ordinary Danes shook their heads at the news, with many calling Trump immature.

 "This is an insult to (Queen) Margrethe, to Denmark," said Steen Gade, a 55-year-old road worker.